krywenko/Predictionshade/README.md

 # Predictionshade

-same configuration as the  prediction but  added bit for shading of solar  panel. in panelconf  there are 3 shading arrarys.
+same configuration as the other prediction software but  added bit for shading of solar  panel. in panelconf  there are 3 shading arrarys.

 here an test example from my yard